People fall behind on their mortgages every day. In our latest post, we can help you learn how to stop the bank from foreclosing on your Austin house!

 Find A Buyer… Quickly

 The foreclosure process will stop when you sell your house.
 If you sell on your own to a buyer using financing, it could take weeks or months to close.
 By then, the bank may have already foreclosed.
-With a direct sale to Texas Direct Home Buyers, you will generally be able to sell in a few short days for a fair and honest price.
+With a direct sale to Austin Direct Home Buyers, you will generally be able to sell in a few short days for a fair and honest price.

 If you owe more than the house is worth, this could be a good option for you.
 A short sale occurs when a homeowner and the bank agree to sell the house for less than what is owed.
 If the house has dropped in value and the homeowners can’t make payments, the bank will agree.
 They would rather recover most of what is owed instead of foreclosing on the property.
 A short sale looks much better on your credit than a foreclosure does.